JCox06/SpectatorModeRewrite/readme.md

 # SMP Spectator Mode
 ## UNSTABLE Version 3

-This version is unstable and incomplete.
-Use only for testing
+This version is unstable and incomplete.g

+I wanted to have SMP spectator mode in a reduced creative mode but soon realised it was a terrible idea.
 ---

 These are my updates to the SMP Spectator Mode Plugin.
 I use these edits on my own server to play with my friends.